United Way of Wilson County Agencies

 Donors may designate a gift of $25 of more through the United Way to an agency below.

-Email Director@unitedwayofwilson.org between March 20th – 31st to receive the Designation Only Agency Application.
+Email Director@unitedwayofwilson.org between March 20th – 30th, 2024 to receive the Designation Only Agency Application.
+Designation-Only Agencies must have three years or more of providing services in Wilson County as a 501(c)(3)

 - Boy Scouts, East Carolina Council of, – (252) 243-8742, P.O.
 Box 1698, Kinston.
 Youth participate in character development, citizenship training, physical fitness programs, and learn teamwork through Cub Scouts, Boy Scouts, Venturers, Explorers, and Life Participants.
-Visit the Web Site at: www.eccbsa.org.
+Website www.eccbsa.org.

 - Carolina Family Health Centers, Inc. – (252) 243-9800, 303 East Green Street, Wilson.
-Director: Dee Johnson.
 Offers primary health care services for the entire family.
 Family Practice and Internal Medicine physicians available.
 Individual and group health education and diabetes mgmt. programs on-site.
 Bi-lingual staff.
 Medicaid, Medicare, and other Commercial Insurance accepted.
 Special programs available for uninsured.
+Website www.cfhcnc.org

 - Fight For Me Foundation, – 252-399-2881 The Fight For Me Foundation works to provide funding for Fire Fighters in need of funding assistance for medical or health treatments.

-- Girl Scouts – North Carolina Coastal Pines – 252-560-5860 Girl Scouts is the preeminent leadership development organization dedicated soley to girls, their health, well being and development.
+- Girl Scouts – North Carolina Coastal Pines – 919-600-6310 Girl Scouts is the preeminent leadership development organization dedicated to girls, their health, well being and development.

 - Habitat for Humanity, Wilson Area, – (252) 291-0816, 405 West Nash St., Suite 203, Wilson, N.C.
 27893.
 Director: Staff.
 The Wilson Area Habitat for Humanity is unashamedly a Christian organization that seeks to put decent shelter on the hearts and minds of people everywhere.
-Web Site:http://www.wilsonhabitat.org.
+Website www.wilsonhabitat.org.

 - O.I.C. of Wilson, – (252) 291-0038, 801 North Reid Street, Wilson.
-President & CEO: Howard Jones.
 A multi-faceted community resource center w/programs designed to foster self-sufficiency.
 Include: basic education, life skills, attitudinal and motivational training, private sector customized training, job seeking and job keeping skills.
-Website: http://www.oicwilson.com.
+Website: www.oicwilson.org

 - Special Olympics Wilson – 500 Sunset Rd., Wilson, NC 27893, 252-399-2285.
 Provides year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with intellectual disabilities, giving them continuing opportunities to develop physical fitness and to demonstrate courage.